traytorous/Senior_Capstone/README.md

 - [X] Learn how to create tags on map
 - [ ] Figure set up database for events
 - [ ] Get data from events and then display them on maps
-- [ ] Fix radio button issues and have it change the states of the location variable
+- [X] Fix radio button issues and have it change the states of the location variable
-- [ ] Fix memory leakage issues on Dashboard function
+- [ ] Fix memory leakage issues on Dashboard component
+- [ ] Create default states for the Mapapi component for better logic(check the code for comments)